 This humidifier uses a self-regulating evaporative humidifier system in which water is passed through a wick to form a vapor that is dispersed with a fan.
 It comes in 3 fan speeds to control the rate of humidification and the sound level.
 It also has an illuminated water window that shows you when it’s time to refill.

-It uses a replaceable filter that has been treated with Protec antimicrobial protection.
-It prevents the growth of bacteria and mold.
-It also helps reduce white dust emission if tap water is used.
+Moreover, it uses a replaceable filter that has been treated with Protec antimicrobial protection.
 It can prevent up to 99.99% of mold growth on the filter and helps it last longer.
-It is recommended that the filter is changed every six months.
+Know that we recommend that the filter is changed every six months.

 4) Bionaire ultrasonic warm and cool mist humidifiers